[For AWS Beginners] A 5-Minute Guide to Amazon ELB!

 It is intended for applications built within the EC2-Classic network.

-Its weakness is its inability to allow for complex configuration, and AWS no longer recommends its use.
+Its weakness is its inability to handle complex configurations, and it is a load balancer that AWS no longer recommends using.

 In addition to the three typical AWS ELBs mentioned above, there is also the GLB